 The signal transfer curve is similar to that of a valve, and is shown in Figure 2.3.
 There is generally less distortion in the linear part of the curve, but because of the lower operating voltage, a transistor amp must work closer to the supply rail and earth, so distortion may be higher with simple circuits such as those in Figure 2.2 than with an equivalent valve amplifier.

 The major cause of distortion in small signal transistor amplifiers is the variation in the internal emitter resistance (re).
 Because transistors can tolerate a wider range of supply voltage and operating current than valves, it was common (when transistors were new and frightfully expensive) to try to extract as much voltage gain as possible from each device.
-This is no longer an issue, but the problem is still there, and it is necessary to take steps to prevent distortion.
-Very high gain circuits with global feedback are extremely common with transistor circuits, which renders the circuit immune from almost any variation of the device parameters, whether intrinsic (internally fixed) or manufacture dependent.
+This is no longer an issue, but the underlying problem is still there and it is necessary to take steps to prevent distortion.
+It's common to operate transistors at a constant current to minimise distortion.
+Very high gain circuits with global feedback are now the most common with transistor circuits, which renders the circuit immune from almost any variation of the device parameters, whether intrinsic (internally fixed) or manufacture dependent.

 The gain of a transistor stage is approximately equal to the collector resistance divided by the emitter resistance (including the internal resistance re).
 So for the circuit of Figure 2.2c, the gain will be 9.75 without the emitter bypass capacitor, or about 384 with it installed.
 The distortion will be much higher with the emitter bypass in place, and it is uncommon to see these circuits any more.

 The input impedance of a transistor voltage amplifier is low, and the output impedance is determined by the collector resistance (ignoring any feedback that may be applied from collector to base).